-- 1. Updates to Target Revenues, Costs and Consumer consultation for 2016/17. - 2.
+- 1. Updates to Target Revenues, Costs and Consumer consultation for 2017/18. - 2.
 Pricing methodology (established 2015/16) that remains current.

-Section 1 provides and overview of the allowable changes under the Default Price Path methodology as well as describing some minor changes that have occurred.
-This is for information purposes only due to the fact that EA Networks has elected to maintain current prices.
+Section 1 provides an overview of the allowable changes under the Default Price Path methodology as well as describing some minor changes that have occurred.
+This is for information purposes only since EA Networks has elected to maintain current prices.

-Section 2 details the prevailing Pricing Methodology that was established in 2015/16 and remains current.
+Section 2 details the prevailing Pricing Methodology that was established in 2015/16 and remains current except for subtle changes made to reflect our adoption of the Standardisation Guidelines prepared by the Electricity Networks Association (ENA).

-Section 1 - Target Revenues, Costs and Consumer Consultation for 2016/17
+Section 1 - Target Revenues, Costs and Consumer Consultation for 2017/18

-Summary of changes: current pricing (2016/17)
+Summary of changes: current pricing (2017/18)